Peace and Conflict Studies analyses violent conflict

 The field of Peace and Conflict Studies addresses some of the most enduring and intractable problems confronting humanity.
 It is primarily concerned with an analysis of the origins and nature of violent conflict within and between societies.

-Graduates can study Peace and Conflict Studies
+Peace and Conflict Studies at master's and PhD level

-We do not have an undergraduate programme.
+While we do not have an undergraduate programme, we encourage cross-disciplinary study options.

 Master of Peace and Conflict Studies (MPCS)

-The National Centre for Peace and Conflict Studies now offers a one year coursework Master of Peace and Conflict Studies.
-This qualification can be completed in one year of full time study or part time over a longer period.
 Students are required to complete four papers, two of which are compulsory, and either a dissertation or a practicum placement and report.

 Apply for the Master of Peace and Conflict Studies via the qualification page